Sandy King (producer)

-Sandra Ann King is an American film producer and businesswoman who is known for In the Mouth of Madness, Village of the Damned, Vampires, and Ghosts of Mars, all of which were directed by her husband John Carpenter.
+Sandra Ann King (born March 8, 1952) is an American film producer and businesswoman who is known for Body Bags, In the Mouth of Madness, Village of the Damned, Vampires, and Ghosts of Mars, all of which were directed by her husband John Carpenter.

 Sandy is the co-founder and chief executive officer of Storm King Productions and its division Storm King Comics.
 She co-created the comic book series Asylum, in which Carpenter is also involved.

 Early life and family

 Born in Los Angeles, California, she went to University of California, Los Angeles, College of Fine Arts, and received a bachelor's degree in pictorial arts in 1973.

 She has been married to American filmmaker John Carpenter since 1990.

 Career

 Sandy has a background in art and animation and has worked in various films as a producer and director.